posit-dev/air/CONTRIBUTING.md

+# Contributing to Air

+Welcome!
+We really appreciate that you'd like to contribute to Air, thanks in advance!

-# Release
+# Release process

 The release process of Air has some manual steps.
-One complication is that for each release of the CLI binary, we create a new release of the VS Code extension as this is our primary way of distributing Air.
-The version numbers between the CLI binary and the VS Code extension are not required to be the same.
+One complication is that for each release of the CLI binary, we create a new release of the VS Code / OpenVSX extension as this is our primary way of distributing Air.
+The version numbers between the CLI binary and the VS Code / OpenVSX extension will end up being different.

-When you want to cut a release:
+When you want to cut a release of the Air binary and Air VS Code / OpenVSX extension:

 -   Create a release branch